 - Feature energy efficient appliances and fixtures that are ENERGY STAR qualified.

-- Follow the latest proven research recommendations by installing ducts in conditioned space.
+- Follow the latest proven research recommendations by installing ducts in conditioned space or in an optimized location as defined in the program specs.

 - Conserve water and energy through an efficient hot water distribution system that provides rapid hot water to the homeowner.